<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>Secondly, in general tab, make sure that the Export server report is enabled.</li>

 <li>Additionally, specify the report service URL.
-If you are not sure what is your report service URL, check the step 3 in requirements.</li>
+If you are not sure what your report service URL is, see Microsoft guidance for publishing reports to a report server (linked in the prerequisites section above).</li>

 <li>In addition, in report path, select the report that you want to export to a file.</li>